Helping Children Pronounce the /f/ SoundAbby Barnes, M.S., CCC-SLP

 Here we’ll discuss the importance of clear speech, why kids may struggle with the /f/ sound, when speech therapy may be needed, and how it can help.

-Why children’s speech matters
+Why clear speech matters for children

 Most children go through a time period when certain speech sounds are more difficult for them than others.
 It’s quite rare for a toddler to say all consonants correctly when they first begin talking!